Return to Medical Topics Home Page

 3. Improves endothelial function (documented in patients with low HDL levels).

-4. Decreases heart attack and event rate in humans.
+4. Decreases heart attack and cardiovascular adverse event rate in humans.

 Dosing Formats